 John Z. also had a driver’s license, something unusual among people living on the street.
 He drove with me when we picked up food donations.
 The goods came from the local bread bakery, grocery stores, and the food pantry.

 John was a jack of all trades.
-When we needed a cook, John stepped up.
-He was a driver; he staffed the desk, and he did whatever we needed.
-Except cleaning the bathrooms and the sleeping area.
-This was the domain of John No-Name.
+When we needed a cook, he stepped up.
+He was a driver, he staffed the desk, and he did whatever we needed—except cleaning the bathrooms and the sleeping area, which was the domain of John No-Name.

 (Note: I never knew his last name or anything else about him.
 Well, except that he always kept the showers and sleeping quarters spotless.)